How To Get Maximum Performance

 Thread Benchmark Script

-benchmark_threads.py measures both the serial path and a range of Rayon thread counts in fresh subprocesses, so every candidate gets a clean thread pool.
+benchmark_threads.py measures a single-thread baseline and a range of Rayon thread counts in fresh subprocesses, so every candidate gets a clean thread pool.
 By default it runs sigclip_median on both (5, 512, 512) and (31, 512, 512) stacks and reports separate recommendations:

 uv run python benchmarks/benchmark_threads.py